mongodb/mongo-python-driver/doc/tools.rst

 Manga
   `Manga <http://pypi.python.org/pypi/manga>`_ aims to be a simpler ORM-like layer on top of PyMongo.
-The syntax for defining schema is inspired be the Django ORM, but Pymongo's query language is maintained.
+The syntax for defining schema is inspired by the Django ORM, but Pymongo's query language is maintained.
 The source `is on github <http://github.com/wladston/manga>`_.